 Despite previous interviews that led us to believe that users weren't so detail-oriented about their daily activities, we also found out that users wanted precise information: start time, stop time, duration, and distance, for instance.

 Meanwhile, I explored the data visualization some more:

-We discovered that the participants didn't understand the "walk," "run," and "other" buttons at all!
-The flat buttons with the algorithm's estimation as the default selection didn't make the auto-detected activity appear editable.
+We discovered that the "walk," "run," and "other" buttons didn't land with our participants at all!
+The flat buttons with the algorithm's estimation as the default selection didn't make the tag appear editable.
 We decided to throw out this interaction pattern completely.

 Therefore, I came to the decision that for now, the feature should designate all auto-detections as (editable) generic activities.
-In time, as users (somewhat laboriously) tag the activities in a different way, or as more sensitive Fitbit devices hit the market, machine learning could more accurately tag the activities.
-At present, however, my colleagues and I worried that mistaken tags would make users think that the Fitbit doesn't work well.
+In time, as users (somewhat laboriously) tag the activities in a different way, or as more sensitive Fitbit devices are released, machine learning could more accurately tag the activities.
+At the time, in 2014, my colleagues and I worried that mistaken tags would make users think that the Fitbit doesn't work well.
 Our earlier interviews did show that not too many people would tag an activity more than once; however, we felt that the risks in erroneously auto-tagging activities outweighed this drawback.

-Data was collected off the more than 300 users who had access to the production prototype, after I returned to Carnegie Mellon for the fall semester.
-The design and R&D teams are continuing to work on the feature, hoping for a release in the next several quarters.
+Data was collected from the more than 300 users who had access to the production prototype, after I returned to Carnegie Mellon for the fall semester.
+The design and R&D teams continued to work on the feature, ultimately releasing it in 2015.